freeCodeCamp/search-indexer/README.md

 1. Sign in and go to https://us-east-2.console.aws.amazon.com/secretsmanager/
 1. Click "serverless-indexer"
 1. Click "Retrieve secret value" and click the "Edit" button
-1. Paste the new Algolia API key in as the value of `ALGOLIA_ADMIN_KEY`
+1. Paste the new Algolia API key in as the value of `ALGOLIA_ADMIN_KEY` in either the `dev` or `prod` object
 1. Click the "Save" button

+## How to remove a service

+**WARNING**: Removing a `dev` or `prod` service is only necessary in a few cases, such as migrating to a new region.

+By removing a service, the base URL for the Lambda functions will be lost.
+This means that all the webhooks in each Ghost instance will need to be updated once the service is redeployed.

+To deploy updates, it's not necessary to remove a service first.
+Just follow the deployment instructions [here](#how-to-deploy-changes).

+Use the following commands with caution:

+1. Install Serverless globally with `npm install -g serverless`
+1. Run `serverless remove --stage [dev / prod] --region us-east-2`